 As of Jan.
 1, 2019, all state-regulated health plans must provide additional coverage for certain reproductive health services.
 The Affordable Care Act requires insurers to provide free coverage for all federal Food and Drug Administration (FDA)-approved prescription contraceptives.
-Starting next year, state law requires this and additional benefits, including:
+State law requires this and now additional benefits, including:

-- Coverage for voluntary sterilization and vasectomies with no cost sharing; and
+- Coverage for voluntary sterilization and vasectomies with no cost sharing.

 - If a health plan covers maternity services, it must provide coverage for abortion services.